 Anyone with Warts needs to be screened for other STDs.

-Molluscum Contagiosum is caused by the Mollusucm Contagiosum Virus.
-It is transmitted via skin to skin contact.
-It can also be transmitted via shared towels or clothing.
+Molluscum Contagiosum is caused by the Molluscum Contagiosum Virus.
+It is transmitted via skin-to-skin contact.
+It can also be sent via shared towels or clothing.

-Molluscum appears as a small (5mm) dome shaped, glistening, skin-colored bump with a small depression on top.
+Molluscum appears as a small (5mm) dome-shaped, glistening, skin-colored bump with a small depression on top.
 It can be slightly itchy.
-About 1 in 10 people develop eczema around the Mollusucm.
+About 1 in 10 people develop eczema around the Molluscum.

-If left untreated, Mollusucm eventually disappears on its own.
+If left untreated, Molluscum eventually disappears on its own.
 This can take 6 months or more.

 Sexually active adults with Molluscum should be screened for other STDs.